Understanding vegetation mapping

 - The darker green an area is on the map the thicker the vegetation / forest is in the terrain

 - Edges of vegetation symbols are typically indistinct in the terrain.
-Distinct edges are marked with the distinct vegetation boundary symbol (block dots or short dark green dashes).
+Distinct edges are marked with the distinct vegetation boundary symbol (black dots or short dark green dashes).
 Orienteers should be able to identify these boundaries in the terrain as well as on the map.

 The following links point to resources that have been collected and are relevant to this skill (?).